dalerosenthal/brightwheel/README.md

 Now we need to fill in the values (but keep the single quote `'` marks).

-On brightwheel, navigate to your child's feed and look at the url, which has the `STUDENT_ID`:
+Login to brightwheel's web app, navigate to your child's feed, and look at the url, which has the `STUDENT_ID`:

 ```
 https://schools.mybrightwheel.com/students/[STUDENT_ID]/feed